kanidm/kanidm/book/src/developers/designs/2025-07-entra-id.md

 ## Goal of the Proposal

 The goal would be to add compatibility for Kanidm to allow Himmelblau as an authentication client.
-If Himmelblau is able to function as a client to Kanidm, this demonstrates that an opensource Entra ID replacement is viable.
+If Himmelblau is able to function as a client to Kanidm, then we will be able to extend this to allow Windows to authenticate to Kanidm.
+This demonstrates that an opensource Entra ID alternative is viable.

 With a viable opensource replacement available, this may allow regulatory pressure to be exerted on Microsoft to allow open Windows to use third party Entra ID compatible services.